samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, your Strength score changes for 1 hour.
 The type of giant determines the score (see the table below).
 The potion has no effect on you if your Strength is equal to or greater than that score.

-This potion’s transparent liquid has floating in it a sliver of light resembling a giant’s fingernail.
+This potion's transparent liquid has floating in it a sliver of light resembling a giant's fingernail.

 | Potion | Str. | Rarity |
 | --- | --- | --- |